 In May 2014, the FASB issued ASU No. 2014-09 Revenue from Contracts with Customers (Topic 606), which will supersede nearly all existing revenue recognition guidance under GAAP.
 ASU No. 2014-09 provides that an entity recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This update also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments, and assets recognized from costs incurred to obtain or fulfill a contract.
-ASU No. 2014-09 allows for either full retrospective or modified retrospective adoption and will become effective for the Company in the first quarter of fiscal 2019.
+ASU No. 2014-09 allows for either full retrospective or modified retrospective adoption and became effective for the Company in the first quarter of fiscal 2019.
 In April 2016, the FASB issued an amendment to ASU No. 2014-09 with update ASU 2016-10 which provided more specific guidance around the identification of performance obligations and licensing arrangements.
 On October 1, 2018, the Company adopted this standard using the modified retrospective method.
-The Company's implementation approach included reviewing the status of each of its ongoing collaboration agreements and designing appropriate internal controls to enable the preparation of financial information.
-The Company has completed its assessment of the impact of the new revenue recognition guidance and determined that there will be no material impact.
-The Company's existing performance obligations under its ongoing collaboration agreements were substantially completed prior to September 30, 2018.
-Any future option, milestone or royalty payments received will be accounted for under the sales-based royalty exception provided for under this new revenue recognition guidance.
-Additionally, there will be no impact to cash from or used in operating, financing or investing activities on the Company's Consolidated Statement of Cash Flows as a result of the
+The Company's internal controls to enable the preparation of financial information.
+The Company completed its assessment of the impact of the new revenue recognition guidance and determined that there will be no material impact.
+The Company's existing performance obligations under its ongoing license and collaboration agreements as of October 1, 2018 and prior were substantially completed prior to September 30, 2018.
+For these agreements that were ongoing as of October 1, 2018, any future option, milestone or royalty payments received will be accounted for under the sales-based royalty exception provided for under this new revenue recognition guidance.
+Additionally, there will be no impact to cash from or used in operating, financing or investing activities on the Company's Consolidated Statement of Cash Flows as a result of the adoption of the new standard.

 In March 2016, the FASB issued ASU No. 2016-02, Leases.
 Under ASU 2016-02, lessees will be required to recognize a right-of-use asset and a lease liability for virtually all of their leases (other than leases that meet the definition of a short-term lease).
 For income statement purposes, a dual model was retained, requiring leases to be classified as either operating or finance.
 Operating leases will result in straight-line expense (similar to current operating leases) while finance leases will result in a front-loaded expense pattern (similar to current capital leases).
 ASU 2016-02 becomes effective for the Company in the first quarter of fiscal 2020.
-The Company expects the adoption of this update to have a material effect on the classification and disclosure of its leased facilities in Madison, Wisconsin.
+The Company is assessing the impact of the adoption of this update and it expects the adoption to have a material effect on its Consolidated Balance Sheets, including classification and disclosure of its leased facilities.

 In May 2017, the FASB issued ASU No. 2017-09, which is an update to Topic 718, Compensation - Stock Compensation.
 The update provides guidance on determining which changes to the terms and conditions of share-based payment awards, including stock options, require an entity to apply modification accounting under Topic 718.
-ASU 2017-09 becomes effective for the Company in the first quarter of fiscal 2019.
-The Company does not expect that ASU 2017-09 will have a material impact on the Company's results of operations and consolidated financial statements.
+ASU 2017-09 became effective for the Company in the first quarter of fiscal 2019.
+The adoption of this update has not had a material impact on the Company's results of operations and Consolidated Financial Statements.